- Staff Senate members will consist of full-time or part-time staff employed by UVA for a minimum of one year as of August 1.

 - Each term of membership will be for three years, beginning in August and ending in August.
 Senators may serve for two consecutive terms (a total of six consecutive years) and may be re-elected after a one year absence.

-- The number of senators from each organizational unit will be proportionate to the number of total staff as determined by the University’s organizational unit chart: For units will 166 staff or less, one senator and one alternate shall serve.
-For units with more than 199 staff, one senator and one alternate will be added for every additional 200 represented.
+- The number of senators from each organizational unit will be roughly proportionate to the number of total staff as determined by the University’s organizational unit chart:

 - By the end of January each year, the Staff Senate will request from University Human Resources the number of full time staff within each organizational unit.
 Any proposed changes to the number of senators for each organizational unit will be reviewed by the Staff Senate co-chairs prior to the March Staff Senate meeting.

-- Each organizational unit selects senator(s) and alternate(s) via nomination and direct election by the staff in that organizational unit no later than June 30, so the elected senator(s) and alternate(s) will be ready to serve on the Staff Senate in August.
+- Each organizational unit selects senators avia nomination and direct election by the staff in that organizational unit no later than June 30, so the elected senators will be ready to serve on the Staff Senate in August.
 Elections should run according to the Staff Senate Election Guidelines.

-- If a senator resigns or is unable to finish his/her term, then the alternate will be called upon to complete the term.
-If the alternate is unwilling or unable to complete the term, a replacement senator and/or alternate should be elected by the organizational unit.
+- If a senator resigns or is unable to finish his/her term, then a replacement senator should be elected by the organizational unit.
 Refer to the Staff Senate Election Guidelines for mid-term elections.